shestero/sortnjoin1/README.md

 value.

-As with StreamSort object/class the common parameters (E1,M1,E2,M2,K) and arguments (source streams, extractor functions and others) are taken out to common constructor (/apply method) and don’t emerge in the method declarations of SortedJoin object/class.
+As with StreamSort object/class the common parameters (E1,M1,E2,M2,K) and arguments (source streams, keymaker functions and others) are taken out to common constructor (/apply method) and don’t emerge in the method declarations of SortedJoin object/class.